 The EducationUSA Kigali Advising Center includes a small educational library of reference guides and catalogs from various U.S. colleges and universities at both the undergraduate and graduate levels.

 Each month, the EducationUSA Adviser hosts an open presentation for all levels of interested students.
-All presentations are one-hour long and will be conducted in the U.S. Embassy Library and IRC (Information Resource Center).
+All presentations are one-hour long and will be conducted in the U.S. Embassy Library (American Center).
 Arrive early to check-in and be sure to bring a photo I.D. to enter.
-No electronic devices may be brought in to the presentation.
+No electronic devices may be brought to the presentation.
 It is suggested that students bring a notepad and something to write with.
-The schedule is as follows with short descriptions about each presentation:

-*Always contact the EducationUSA Adviser or the U.S. Embassy Library/IRC to confirm the presentation is scheduled as is.
+*Always contact the EducationUSA Adviser or the U.S. Embassy Library/American Center to confirm the presentation is scheduled as is.

 The Graduate Studies General Info Session is for students currently in a Bachelor’s degree program or has completed a Bachelor’s degree program and are interested in pursuing further studies in a Master’s or Doctoral degree program in the United States of America.